coxlr/ringcentral-laravel/README.md

 $ringcentral->getOperatorMessages();
 ```

-The default from date is the previous 24 hours, to specficy the date to search from pass the require date as a parameter.
+The default from date is the previous 24 hours, to specify the date to search from pass the require date as a parameter.

 ```php
 RingCentral::getOperatorMessages((new \DateTime())->modify('-1 hours'));